 S = Substitute.
-When you get the urge, sometimes it’s best to simply throw yourself into another activity or thought trail that will fully occupy your mind.
-This can be anything from going to exercise, reading a book, calling a friend, or watching a tv show.
-Anything to engage your brain in something other than thinking about substance use.
+When you get an urge, sometimes it’s best to simply throw yourself into another activity or thought trail that will fully occupy your mind.
+This can be anything from going to exercise, reading a book, calling a friend, or watching a TV show – anything to engage your brain in something other than thinking about substance use.

-In this portion, irrational beliefs are explored and patients are taught to recognize the distorted thinking that leads to relapse.
+In this portion of the SMART Recovery program, irrational beliefs are explored and patients are taught to recognize the distorted thinking that leads to relapse.
 We frequently turn to addictive behaviors because we are feeling a specific emotion, thinking about something, or have placed ourselves in a compromising situation.
-Identify every time you feel an urge and try to trace to a specific causation.
+Identify every time you feel an urge and try to trace to specific causation.
 This way, you can identify triggering scenarios, and either stay away from those scenarios or work out why they make you feel a certain way.

 Addiction is devastating because it grows to consume everything in our lives, throwing it all off balance.
-The fourth point in the program is the continued life structure of sobriety and includes setting realistic short-term as well as long-term goals.
+The fourth point in the SMART Recovery program is the continued life structure of sobriety and includes setting realistic short-term as well as long-term goals.
 Participants take an inventory of what’s important to them and use it to make a plan for the future.
-Coping skills, community resources, and relapse prevention skills all play a part in developing a healthy, sustainable plan for the future.
+Coping skills, community resources, like an alumni program, and relapse prevention skills all play a part in developing a healthy, sustainable plan for the future.

 - Developing a healthy nutrition and fitness regimen